krlenell/krlenell/README.md

 I currently work as a Teaching Assistant at LearningFuze, and I am open to new opportunities.

-You can see my LinkedIn here: https://www.linkedin.com/in/kevin-lenell/
+You can see my LinkedIn here: [linkedin.com/in/kevin-lenell/](https://www.linkedin.com/in/kevin-lenell/)

+And here is my [Resume](https://drive.google.com/file/d/1RCvwsgABTuAqoyDN30_gFOxlVgBpcTA3/view?usp=sharing)

 <!--
 **krlenell/krlenell** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.